User

 The Glucodata broadcast came with Juggluco and can be sent to G-Watch and GlucoDataHandler

 In settings, you can also ask Juggluco to sent glucose values to Libreview.
-For this it creates data points for every 15 minutes, by averaging the stream values around that point, so you don't need to scan to make use of it.
+This are the every 5 (Libre 3) or 15 (Libre 2) minutes history values.
 In Libreview you can select "Download Glucose Data" to download these data to a .csv file.
-This data can be imported in apps like Diabetes:M.
+This data can be imported in apps like Diabetes:M or Glooko.
+Since Juggluco 9.7.1, you can also save data directly in Libreview format in left middle menu→Export.

 In Libreview under Account Settings->My Devices you can delete all data send to Libreview from a particular device.
 So if you don't like the data or want to send everything anew with a new version of Juggluco, you can do that.
 Maybe it is a good idea, to decline to share your glucose and product-related data for the purposes of research under Account Settings->Profile

-To also send amounts of insulin, carbohydrate, etc. to Libreview you have to specify for each label what should be done with it (Settings->Libreview->Send amounts).
+To send amounts of insulin, carbohydrate, etc. to Libreview you have to specify for each label what should be done with it (Settings->Exchange data->Libreview->Send amounts).

 Previously there were reports of Bluetooth connection problems with devices running Android 13 with Libre 2 and 3 sensors.
 It seems that after a system update they don’t exist anymore.
 I myself updated recently to Android 13.
 Bluetooth functioned perfectly.
 There is only one difference of significance: apps I killed with “Force stop” restart more often than under Android 12.
 When a US Libre 2 sensor or Libre 3 sensor was started with Abbott’s Libre app, that app will restart more easily and disrupt the connection of Juggluco with the sensor.